callum-hart/immutable-styles/docsNext/theBasics.md

 *insert screenshot of compile time error here*

-The compiler makes runtime overrides impossible.
+The compiler makes overriding styles impossible.
 Overrides are caught and prevented ahead of time.
 Compile time errors – such as the case above – are treated as failed builds, for which no CSS is generated.
-CSS is only generated for successful builds – those without compile time errors such as runtime overrides.
+CSS is only generated for successful builds – those without compile time errors.

 The immutable rule-set for primary buttons is therefore a gospel truth.
 It can be guaranteed that all primary buttons *will always* have a `cornflowerblue` background and `ivory` text color.

 <center>*</center>

-Whether attempted overrides happen in the same file or in another file – among equal selectors or nested selectors – or even among different screen-sizes, the compiler catches them all.
+Whether attempted overrides happen in the same file or in another file – among equal selectors or nested selectors – or even among different screen-sizes, the immutable styles compiler catches them all.

-The complex task of detecting and preventing runtime overrides is offloaded to a compiler; so that keeping track of overrides is no longer a developer concern.
+The complex task of detecting and preventing overrides is offloaded to a compiler; so that keeping track of overrides is no longer a developer concern.